-Basically, a fact is a statement that can be proven true or false from a reliable authority.
+Basically, a fact is a statement that can be proven true or false by a reliable authority.
 But an opinion is a personal view that cannot be verified.
 Opinions can be based on individual feelings and emotions.

 Also, a fact is universal, but opinions can vary from one individual to another.
 Take this conversation for example:

 “That movie has been a blockbuster according to New York Times and is number 1 on the box-office charts.”